facelessuser/RegReplace/readme.md

                 "case": false
             },

+The second kind of definition allows you to search for a scope type and then apply regex to the regions to filter the matches and make replaces.

+    // Required parameters:
+    //     scope:    scope you would like to target
+    //
+    // Optional parameters:
+    //     find:            regex description that is to be applied to the scope
+    //                      to qualify.
+Also can be used to find and replace
+    //                      within the found scope.
+Default is None.
+    //     replace:         description of what you would like to replace within the scope.
+    //                      Default value is "\\0".
+    //     greedy_replace:  Boolean setting to define whether regex search is greedy or not.
+Default is true.
+    //     greedy_scope:    Boolean setting to define whether scope search is greedy or not.
+Default is true.
+    //     case:            Boolean setting to define whether regex search is case sensitive.
+Default is true.
+    // Delete a comment or comment block
+    {
+            "replacements": {
+                "remove_comments": {
+                    "scope": "comment",
+                    "find" : "(([^\\n\\r]*)(\\r\\n|\\n))*([^\\n\\r]+)",
+                    "replace": "",
+                    "greedy_replace": true
+                }

 Once you have replacements defined, there are a number of ways you can run a sequence.
 One way is to create a command in the command palette by editing/creating a Default.sublime-commands in your User folder and adding your command.
 RegReplace comes with its own Default.sublime-commands file and includes some examples showing simple replacement commands and an example showing the chaining of multiple replacements.

     {